-Based on the definition of “An (餡)” given by Wikipedia Japan that I introduced in the previous entry, chocolate cream can also be considered a kind of An paste, because it is made from cacao beans, sweetened with sugar and kneaded.
+Based on the definition of “An (餡)” by Japanese Wikipedia that I introduced in the previous post, chocolate cream can also be considered a kind of An paste, because it is made from cacao beans sweetened with sugar and kneaded.

-In fact, the newly released snack from Bourbon I have now uses chocolate-An in place of the quintessential An (Anko), sweet Azuki red bean paste.
+And in fact, the newly released snack from Bourbon I have now uses chocolate-An in place of the quintessential An or Anko, sweet Azuki red bean paste.

 Bourbon Choco Anpan

-These snack buns have little moist and are somewhat dry compared to usual larger Anpan buns, but somehow they can be said to be a mini version of normal Anpan rather than something far from the standard.
+These snack buns have little moisture and are somewhat dry compared to regular Anpan, but somehow they can be said to be a mini version of the usual Anpan rather than something far from the standard.

 The filling inside the bread looks like the representative An, sweet Azuki red bean paste, but it is smooth and mild chocolate cream.